MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Related Work

 \subsection{Foundational Understanding Models}

 The paradigm of computer vision has significantly shifted from training task-specific models on limited datasets to developing large-scale foundational models driven by massive data and scaling laws.
-Powered by the Vision Transformer (ViT)~\cite{dosovitskiy2020image} and self-supervised pretraining methods~\cite{he2022masked,oquab2023dinov2,simeoni2025dinov3}, modern foundation models demonstrate exceptional generalization capabilities.
-In the realm of segmentation, Segment Anything (SAM)~\cite{kirillov2023segment} utilizes a promptable mask decoder trained on the SA-1B dataset, establishing a new standard for zero-shot generalization.
-Following this, models like OpenScene~\cite{peng2023openscene} and DINO-X~\cite{ren2024dino} have further extended open-vocabulary understanding to 3D and generic object detection.
-For geometry estimation, Depth Anything (v1/v2)~\cite{yang2024depth,yang2024depthv2} demonstrates the power of data scaling for robust relative depth estimation.
-To resolve scale ambiguity and ensure geometric consistency, Metric3D~\cite{yin2023metric3d,hu2024metric3d} and MoGe~\cite{wang2025moge2,wang2025moge} introduce canonical camera transformations and coordinate-map representations to recover accurate metric depth and surface normals.
-Furthermore, Marigold~\cite{ke2024repurposing} and Geowizard~\cite{fu2024geowizard} repurpose latent diffusion models to leverage rich generative priors for state-of-the-art zero-shot generalization.
-These developments in specific domains suggest that leveraging such robust, general-purpose representations is a promising pathway to solve domain-specific challenges where labeled data is scarce.
+Powered by Vision Transformers~\cite{dosovitskiy2020image} and self-supervised learning~\cite{he2022masked,oquab2023dinov2,simeoni2025dinov3}, these models exhibit exceptional generalization.
+In segmentation, SAM~\cite{kirillov2023segment} established a new zero-shot standard by extensive pretraining on the SA-1B dataset, while OpenScene~\cite{peng2023openscene} and DINO-X~\cite{ren2024dino} extended open-vocabulary understanding to 3D and generic objects.
+For geometry estimation, Depth Anything~\cite{yang2024depth,yang2024depthv2} demonstrated the power of data scaling for robust relative depth.
+To recover accurate metric depth and normals, Metric3D~\cite{yin2023metric3d,hu2024metric3d} and MoGe~\cite{wang2025moge2,wang2025moge} resolved geometric inconsistencies, whereas Marigold~\cite{ke2024repurposing} and Geowizard~\cite{fu2024geowizard} leveraged diffusion priors for state-of-the-art zero-shot inference.
+These advancements suggest that leveraging such robust representations is a promising pathway to overcome annotation scarcity in specialized domains.